Fourier Decomposition for Explicit Representation of 3D Point Cloud Attributes: Experiments

 \subsection{Experimental Setup}

-\paragraph{Dataset.} We evaluate the performance of our point cloud encoding methodology across various tasks using the DensePoint dataset~\cite{densepoint}.
-DensePoint dataset consists of 16 classes and is the only dataset specifically suited for colored point cloud classification, comprising a total of 10,454 colored point clouds.
+\myparagraph{Dataset.} We evaluate the performance of our point cloud encoding methodology across various tasks using the DensePoint dataset~\cite{densepoint}, which is an extension of ShapeNet~\cite{shapenet} and ShapeNetPart~\cite{shapenetpart}.
+DensePoint consists of 16 classes and is \textit{the only dataset} specifically suited for colored object point cloud, comprising a total of 10,454 colored point clouds.
 We adhere to the official train-test split of DensePoint.
 However, since the number of point clouds per class in the training set is imbalanced, we randomly select 300 samples for classes with a larger number of instances, such as tables and chairs, to ensure a more balanced distribution.
-Additionally, all point clouds are normalized to fit within the range of \([-1, 1]\).
+Furthermore, to evaluate the performance in outdoor scene segmentation, we additionally conduct experiments on the Semantic3D reduced-8 dataset~\cite{semantic3d}.
+Due to the large-scale nature of these point clouds, we employ a random cropping strategy where the data is sampled into cubic volumes with a side length of 7m.
+All point clouds are normalized to fit within the range of \([-1, 1]\).
+Although commonly used in point cloud research, datasets such as ModelNet40~\cite{modelnet}, which contain only uncolored point clouds, were not employed in our evaluation, as they are unsuitable for assessing the performance of our method specifically designed for encoding colored point clouds.

-\myparagraph{Implementation Details.} We utilize a single NVIDIA RTX A6000 GPU for all experiments.
-For classification task, we train a model for 100 epochs with a batch size of 64, using an initial learning rate of 0.001 and the Adam optimizer.
+\myparagraph{Implementation Details.} We utilize a single NVIDIA RTX A6000 for all experiments.
+In our voxelization process for Fourier decomposition, a voxel size of $v = 0.01$ was employed.
+For classification and segmentation task, we train a model for 100 epochs with a batch size of 64, using an initial learning rate of 0.001 and the Adam optimizer.
 For the style transfer task, the amplitude of the stylized point cloud is updated over 5,000 iterations with an initial learning rate of 0.01 and is optimized using the Adam optimizer.
 For the amplitude loss ($L_\text{amp}$) computation, we set the weighting factor \(\alpha\) to 10.
-In the initialization process of the amplitude of the stylized point cloud, we set \(\gamma\) to 1, ensuring that the style of the style point cloud is maximally reflected by fully incorporating its amplitude.
+In the initialization process of the amplitude of the stylized point cloud, we set \(\gamma\) to 1, ensuring that the style of the style point cloud is maximally reflected.